 Letters of credit are used to reduce the risk of non-receipt.
 The buyer’s bank provides a payment guarantee to the seller against the goods shipped.
 Banks are often ready to finance against Letter of Credit (LC) as there is an inborn security in an confirmed LC that the issuing bank will make the payment in case of default.

-You can approach your bank or a financial institution and present your invoice to them for faster liquidation.
+You can approach your bank, a financial institution or a trade finance company and present your invoice to them for faster liquidation.
 The banker or the financial institution could purchase, collect, or even discount the bill.
-For example in Invoice Factoring you can submit your invoice along with certain other documents to Drip Capital, which advances up to 80% of the invoice value within 24 hours.
+For example in Invoice Discounting you can submit your invoice along with certain other documents to Drip Capital, which advances up to 80% of the invoice value within 24 hours.
 On maturity of the invoice, the importer pays Drip Capital, which then settles the remaining amount after accounting for the agreed-upon fee.

 One can avail pre-shipment finance from a financier against an export order received from the importer in the form of Packing Credit.
-Once the funds are received from the overseas buyer, the concerned export packing credit amount willbe adjusted and loan will be closed against that order.
+Once the funds are received from the overseas buyer, the concerned export packing credit amount will be adjusted and the loan will be closed against that order.

 Export trade insurance products provide assurance against the shipping, payment, and the delivery of goods, which are designed to safeguard the foreign exchange receivable risk of the business.

 Insurers are also involved in trade finance in roles that are quite similar to banks.
 Their services include receivable finance, payable finance, letters of credit, asset-based lending, and term loans.

 It increases profits and reduces risk factors in terms of foreseen conditions.
 Not only does it boost sales for the business, but also offers favourable credit terms to customers.
 Banks will be in favor of businesses who have trade insurance and will offer them more favourable lending terms, in concern of their accounts receivable.